Triamec/GearUp/README.md

 - A *Tria-Link* PCI adapter (TL100 or TLC201)
-- At least two *Triamec* drives with a motor and encoder connected and configured with a stable position controller
+- At least two *Triamec* Tria-Link drives with a motor and encoder connected and configured with a stable position controller
 - A *Tria-Link* connection including the PCI adapter and the drives